 Until May 2012 it was an evening newspaper published from Monday to Saturday in two editions: Early and Final.
 However, in April 2012 Johnston Press announced that five of their evening titles would be shifted to weekly publication and given a bigger page count, with more articles and features; their associated websites would bear the brunt of day-to-day news reporting, backed up with new apps.

-There’s also a sub-edition for Corby, the Corby Telegraph; and a freesheet companion, the Northants Mercury & Citizen, which was formed by the merger of three smaller titles at the end of August 2008.
+There’s also a sub-edition for Corby, the Corby Telegraph.
+A freesheet companion, the Northants Mercury & Citizen, was formed by the merger of three smaller titles at the end of August 2008 but ceased publication in late 2012.

 The publication day is Thursday.
 The first edition of the new weekly appeared on 31 May 2012.